-The Army isn't looking for just anyone to treat its soldiers and their family members.
-Aspiring military physicians must distinguish themselves mentally and physically, and always push themselves to be the best.
+The Army isn’t looking for just anyone to treat its soldiers and their family members.
+Aspiring healthcare professionals must distinguish themselves mentally and physically, and always push themselves to be the best.
 See if you are among the few who met or exceed the eligibility requirements for Army service below.

 To join the Army, you have to be at least 18 years old (17 with parental consent).
 As for the upper age limit, it depends on the Service and the program:

-Age waivers are available, but they depend on your skills and the military's needs.
+Age waivers are available for these eligibility requirements, but approval depends on your skills and the Army’s needs.

-Since all military physicians serve as commissioned officers, you must be a U.S. citizen in order to apply.
+Since all Army Medical Department members serve as commissioned officers, you must be a U.S. citizen in order to apply.
 There is no waiver for this eligibility requirement

 Grade-Point Average (GPA) + Medical College Admission Test (MCAT) Scores